PatricNox/DatabaseSearcher/README.md

 ![Alt text](https://i.imgur.com/pbazNIy.png)

 ## Setup
 Clone/Download the repository and extract the files wherever you please.
-Visit dbsearcher/configs/config.php and configure the connection to your MySQL database.
+Visit setup.php to enter and configure the connection to your MySQL database.

 It's **highly** recommended to **never** use this project in a release as it is **not** safe from SQL Injections.